Quantor97/CS2-RollTheDice-Plugin/README.md

 ## ⚙️ Configuration

-Fine-tune the effects and probabilities in the `config.cfg` file.
-Set the general language and other settings to match your server's requirements.
+After the initialization of the plugin, two files and a folder are created.
+Firstly, the Config.json file is generated, which holds the plugin settings.
+Secondly, the en.json file is created along with the 'translation' folder.
+The Config.json is intended for adjusting effects and general settings, while en.json is used for translation.
-Two files are generated: config.json and a default en.json file in "translations" folder.
 In config.json, all effects provided by the plugin are listed in the "effects" section, and there is a "general" section providing general settings for the plugin.

-To change the language of the plugin, you need to change the "language" attribute in the config.json and further create (or have the plugin create) a file in the "translations" folder with the same name as specified in the "config" file.
-Translate your content there.
-For reference, you can use the default en.json.
-I recommend using ChatGPT for translation to avoid formatting issues.
+To switch the plugin's language, modify the 'language' attribute in the config.json and then either manually create or let the plugin generate a file in the 'translations' folder with the identical name specified in the 'config' file.
+Translate your content within that file.
+For guidance, you can refer to the default en.json.
+I suggest using ChatGPT for translation to prevent formatting issues

 A description for the **general** section in config.json:
 - **Language**: Determines the language for all translations.